 This course focuses on the principles associated with effective design, implementation and management of organizational processes by building on leadership, business, and management concepts.
-Student will gain in-depth knowledge of training and performance development concepts similar to line managers or human resource specialists.
-Using simulation exercises students will identify critical factors in workplace performance and learn ways to how to analyze and rectify bottlenecks and become familiar with various compensation theories, policies, and systems.
-Finally, Students will learn how to align company vision with training and action and will solidify these processes into complete strategies.
+Students will gain in-depth knowledge of training and performance development concepts such as those employed by line managers or human resource specialists.
+Using simulation exercises, students will identify critical factors in workplace performance and learn methods of analyzing and rectifying bottlenecks while becoming familiar with various compensation theories, policies, and systems.
+Finally, students will learn how to align company vision with training and action and will solidify these processes into complete strategies.